 Pet-Friendly Accommodation Along the Hume

-If you’d prefer to break up your journey along the Hume, consider spending the night at one of these pet-friendly hotels, all located roughly halfway between Sydney and Melbourne.
+If you’d prefer to break up your journey along the Hume, consider spending the night at one of these pet-friendly hotels and other options, all located roughly halfway between Sydney and Melbourne.

 The Old Bookham Church, Bookham